ankitghosh1809/python-number-guessing-game/README.md

-# Python To-Do List Application
+# Python Number Guessing Game

-This is a simple command-line based To-Do List application written in Python.
-It helps users manage tasks by allowing them to add tasks and mark tasks as completed interactively.
+This is a simple Python-based number guessing game where the user tries to guess a randomly generated number between 0 and 100.

 ---

 ## Features

-- Add multiple tasks to a to-do list
-- View all pending tasks
-- Mark tasks as completed
-- Automatically removes completed tasks
-- Handles basic invalid inputs
+- Random number generation using Python
+- Feedback on guesses (Too High / Too Low / Correct)
+- Allows the user to play multiple rounds
+- Simple and beginner-friendly logic

 ---

 ## Concepts Used

-- Functions
-- Lists
+- random module
 - While loops
 - Conditional statements
 - User input handling